papiodesu/leptos_book/src/15_global_state.md

 Stores allow you to wrap an entire struct, and reactively read from and update individual fields without tracking changes to other fields.

-They are used by adding "#[derive(Store)]」 onto a struct.
-(You can 「use reactive_stores::Store;」 to import the macro.)
-This creates an extension trait with a getter for each field of the struct, when the struct is wrapped in a 「Store<_>".
+They are used by adding "#[derive(Store)]" onto a struct.
+(You can "use reactive_stores::Store;" to import the macro.)
+This creates an extension trait with a getter for each field of the struct, when the struct is wrapped in a "Store<_>".

 ```rust
 #[derive(Clone, Debug, Default, Store)]